rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

   `profiler = true` in rustc's `config.toml`.
 * `needs-sanitizer-support` - a sanitizer runtime is required, i.e.,
   `sanitizers = true` in rustc's `config.toml`.
-* `needs-sanitizer-{address,leak,memory,thread}` - indicates that test
+* `needs-sanitizer-{address,hwaddress,leak,memory,thread}` - indicates that
-  requires a target with a support for AddressSanitizer, LeakSanitizer, MemorySanitizer or ThreadSanitizer respectively.
+  test requires a target with a support for AddressSanitizer, hardware-assisted AddressSanitizer, LeakSanitizer, MemorySanitizer or ThreadSanitizer respectively.
 * `error-pattern` checks the diagnostics just like the `ERROR` annotation without specifying error line.
 This is useful when the error doesn't give any span.